jack421myhre/Tech-Blog/README.md

 http://unlicense.org/
 ## Contributors
-Co-worked with Roy Logan and Devan Parkison
+Co-worked with Roy Logan and Devan Parkison.

+The Models and Views folder were provided by the instructional team.
 ## Tests
 none
 ## Questions?